zhutmost/intellij-sv-lsp/README.md

 This plugin does NOT include syntax highlighting.
 So you may need to install another SystemVerilog plugin `studio.edaphic.sv` from [Jetbrains Marketplace](https://plugins.jetbrains.com/plugin/10695-systemverilog).

-However, this plugin is no longer maintained, and it is not compatible with the latest version of Intellij IDEA.
-So we provide a modified version of this plugin on [GitHub](https://github.com/zhutmost/intellij-sv-lsp/releases/download/v0.0.1/SystemVerilog.zip).
-You can choose to install this plugin manually:

-<kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

 Although this plugin itself is free, the above third-party plugin and the Intellij IDEA Ultimate version are both paid, so you need to pay for them.
 You can [apply for free licenses](https://www.jetbrains.com/community/education/#students) for education or open-source proposes.

 ## ⚙️ Configuration